primaryodors/primarydock/SCRIPTING.md

 The next number is the averaging length from each end of the region.
 In the example this number is 4, so the locations of the CA atoms of four residues at each end will be averaged together, in this case 174-177 and 179-182, to determine the alignment.
 The piece will be moved so that the average of CA atom locations of residues 174-177 will now equal @location1, and the average of CA locations of residues 179-182 will fall along a straight line pointing from @location1 to @location2.

+The second example aligns residues 174-177 and 179-182 with the same two points, but affects the entire protein instead of just the region between the indicated residues.

 # BEND